 Subtle Maneuvers is a twice-monthly newsletter on the creative process, with lessons and insights from novelists, painters, poets, filmmakers, and musicians delivered to your inbox every other Tuesday.
 From the author of Daily Rituals: How Artists Work.

-It’s also a community of creative folks who cowork together on Zoom, share resources and advice in the group chat, and convene quarterly for a book club (coming soon!).
+It’s also a community of creative folks who cowork together on Zoom, share resources and advice in the group chat, and convene quarterly for a book club.
 Keep scrolling to read more. ↓↓

 Subtle Maneuvers is by me, Mason Currey, a Los Angeles–based writer and the author of three books on making art in the real world.

-Originally, I conceived of the newsletter as a loose, serialized sequel to my Daily Rituals books.
-But over five years and 150-plus issues it has grown into something much looser indeed: an ongoing investigation of how to be an artist—or how to become one—grounded in my own ups and downs with the writing process.
+I launched the newsletter in 2020 as a loose, serialized sequel to my Daily Rituals books.
+But over the years it has grown into something much looser indeed: an ongoing investigation of how to be an artist—or how to become one—grounded in my own ups and downs with the writing process.
 When I got terribly stuck on my third book, I used the newsletter to think through my struggles with writer’s block, procrastination, middling self-confidence, and other dilemmas—and to daydream about a less dutiful, more improvisational relationship with my work.

 During this period the newsletter became a real lifeline—and ultimately helped me finish my stuck book!
 And it’s been a wonderful way to connect with fellow writers and artists “wriggling through”* their own creative projects.
 Here are kind words from a few of them (click the images to enlarge):